 Anyway, I was really scared to find myself feeling very alone in a new city.
 I had decided to move because I wanted to finally own what was important to me, and I knew that living by the water, having adventure, and pushing myself are all things that I value.
 And as much as DC is home for me, the Potomac River isn’t really “living by the water,” the traffic sucks, the boredom of being in one place for awhile was slowly sucking me dry.
 I’d been there and done that.
 For YEARS.
 And even though it was a big business and life decision, I knew I needed a change.
 So, that’s how a year ago almost to the day I woke up and found myself afraid and lonely in SF.

 But here’s the thing – despite the fear of being in a new city, learning the “west coast ropes” (there is more avocado out here and happy hour starts later), and the worry that I’d completely fail to make new friends and be the weird kid at the playground, I was much more afraid that if I hadn’t done something I’d be looking back in the review mirror having a lot of regrets.
 And since I had previously decided that I don’t want to be someone who looks back and says: “I wish I had…” in my work, or in my life – well, I went.

-(this is me and the mercedes, getting our first view of the pacific together)
+(this is our first view of the pacific together)

 I won’t pretend that it was always easy, BUT – in many ways it also wasn’t as hard as I had expected.